wting/williamting.com/_posts/2012-04-18-django-setup-on-dreamhost.md

         $ pip install django

+<a name="final"> </a>
 ## Final Words

 Don't forget to [enable Passenger](http://wiki.dreamhost.com/Passenger#Configuration_Steps) on your domain for web apps.

 With this set up you now have an environment that can be easily updated or frozen at your discretion.

-It was a long road, but now you're ready to start hosting Django apps on your Dreamhost account!
+It was a long road (unless you went the automatic installation route), but now you're ready to start hosting Django apps on your Dreamhost account!

 [pb]: http://pypi.python.org/pypi/pythonbrew/
 [pip]: http://www.pip-installer.org/en/latest/index.html